0glabs/0g-doc/docs/node-sale/faq/faq.md

 Whitelist is a pre-approved list of participants who are given exclusive access to certain privileges during a sale event.
 This system is used to reward and incentivize key contributors, partners, or early supporters of a project.

 ### Does entering the whitelist guarantee that I can definitely purchase a node?​
-Your whitelist guarantees an allocation during the Whitelist sale period (11/11 - 13/11).
+Your whitelist guarantees an allocation during the Whitelist sale period (Nov 11 - Nov 13).
 If a purchase is not made within this period, your allocation will be released.

 ### How to join the whitelist?​
 To get a whitelist spot for the 0G Foundation Node Sale, community members and ecosystem participants are eligible for allocations, please visit 0G X and Discord for ways to receive a whitelist.
 You can also apply for a whitelist spot by filling out the whitelist form [here](https://docs.google.com/forms/d/e/1FAIpQLScZSiIn3WBEdztzCObFBnLa0c6f1YoRwlN_eI8NxGPuG4w-zg/viewform).

 ## Payment & Licenses
 ### What payment methods will be accepted for purchasing a node?​
 The nodes will be priced in wETH on Arbitrum.
-However, to facilitate payment for users on different chains, the Alignment Node Sale will be accepting multiple tokens across multiple networks through a bridging aggregator that accepts multichain payment including but not limited to BTC, ETH, ARB, SOL, etc. More info [here](https://docs.li.fi/list-chains-bridges-dex-aggregators-solvers).
+However, to facilitate payment for users on different chains, the Alignment Node Sale will be accepting multiple tokens across multiple networks through a live bridging aggregator that accepts multichain payment including but not limited to BTC, ETH, ARB, SOL, etc. More info [here](https://docs.li.fi/list-chains-bridges-dex-aggregators-solvers).

 ### How will the node licenses be distributed?​
 After the node sale period is completed, node licenses will be distributed as an NFT to the purchase wallet of the user.